lewisje/Chromoji/README.md

 A good test page is located on Wikipedia: https://en.wikipedia.org/wiki/Emoji

 This `master` branch has been abandoned for now; development continues on the `simple` branch.

+This is a fork of Chromoji by Locomojis, a Google Chrome extension that allows Chrome to support even graphical Apple or Google style emoji; this is still useful because Chrome for Windows still does not natively support emoji the way other browsers do, or even the way Chrome for OS X now does.